Battle of Rabaul (1942): Battle

-Most civilian men were forced to stay in Rabaul but women who were not necessary to the defence of the base were evacuated in December 1941, shortly before Japanese air raids began.
+In December 1941, shortly before Japanese air raids began, most civilian men were forced to stay in Rabaul, but women who were not necessary to the defence of the base were evacuated.
 Starting on 4 January 1942, Rabaul came under attack by large numbers of Japanese carrier-based aircraft.
-After the odds facing the Australians mounted significantly, the RAAF commander, Lerew, signalled RAAF HQ in Melbourne with the Latin phrase "Nos Morituri Te Salutamus" ("we who are about to die salute you"), supposedly uttered by gladiators in ancient Rome before entering combat.
+After the odds facing the Australians mounted significantly, Lerew signalled RAAF headquarters in Melbourne with the Latin phrase "Nos Morituri Te Salutamus" ("we who are about to die salute you"), supposedly uttered by gladiators in ancient Rome before entering combat.

 On 14 January, the Japanese force embarked at Truk and began steaming towards Rabaul as part of a naval task force, which consisted of four aircraft carriers— Kaga, Akagi, Shokaku and Zuikaku — seven cruisers, 14 destroyers, and numerous smaller vessels and submarines under the command of Vice Admiral Shigeyoshi Inoue.
 On 20 January, over 100 Japanese aircraft attacked Rabaul in multiple waves.
-Eight Wirraways attacked and in the ensuing fighting three RAAF planes were shot down, two crash-landed, and another was damaged.
+Eight Wirraways attacked, and in the ensuing fighting three RAAF planes were shot down, two crash-landed, and another was damaged.
 Six Australian aircrew were killed in action and five wounded.
 One of the attacking Japanese bombers was shot down by anti-aircraft fire.
-As a result of the intense air attacks, Australian coastal artillery was destroyed and Australian infantry were withdrawn from Rabaul itself.
+As a result of the intense air attacks, Australian coastal artillery was destroyed, and Australian infantry withdrew from Rabaul.
 The following day, an RAAF Catalina flying boat crew located the invasion fleet off Kavieng, and its crew managed to send a signal before being shot down.

 As the Australian ground troops took up positions along the western shore of Blanche Bay where they prepared to meet the landing, the remaining RAAF elements, consisting of two Wirraways and one Hudson, were withdrawn to Lae.
 Once the aircraft had departed with a number of wounded, the Australians destroyed the airfield.
-The bombing continued around Rabaul on 22 January and early that morning a Japanese force of between 3,000 and 4,000 troops landed just off New Ireland and waded ashore in deep water filled with dangerous mudpools.
-The 2/1st Independent Company had been dispersed around the island and the Japanese took the main town of Kavieng without opposition; after a sharp fight around the airfield the commandos fell back towards the Sook River.
-That night, the invasion fleet approached Rabaul and before dawn on 23 January, the South Seas Force entered Simpson Harbour and a force of around 5,000 troops, mainly from the 144th Infantry Regiment, commanded by Colonel Masao Kusunose, began to land on New Britain.
+The bombing continued around Rabaul on 22 January, and early that morning a Japanese force of between 3,000 and 4,000 troops landed just off New Ireland and waded ashore in deep water filled with dangerous mud pools.
+The 2/1st Independent Company had been dispersed around the island, and the Japanese took the main town of Kavieng without opposition; after a sharp fight around the airfield the commandos fell back towards the Sook River.
+That night, the invasion fleet approached Rabaul, and before dawn on 23 January, the South Seas Force entered Simpson Harbour and a force of around 5,000 troops, mainly from the 144th Infantry Regiment, commanded by Colonel Masao Kusunose, began to land on New Britain.